1a. MountainWP maintenance only applies to the back-end of each website. It does not include any front-end development work.

 2h.
 Some editing tasks may take longer than 24 hours, including editing custom CSS or JS, searching and replacing items in your database, adding code snippets, installing complex plugins (i.e., those that have lots of settings), performance and page-speed adjustments after analysis, minor troubleshooting involving plugin and theme compatibility, installing tracking codes, or testing contact forms and checkouts.

 2i.
-On-Call Editing excludes the following: creating or editing content for posts, pages, products, policies, or SEO, creating graphics or editing images beyond resizing or cropping, SEO and analytics strategy, review, or consulting, interacting with third-party vendors (exception: co-managed web hosting), purchasing plugins, license keys, or extensions, build-outs, plugin development, or theme development, including building new major functionality on an existing site.
+Management excludes the following: creating or editing content for posts, pages, products, policies, or SEO, creating graphics or editing images beyond resizing or cropping, SEO and analytics strategy, review, or consulting, interacting with third-party vendors (exception: co-managed web hosting), purchasing plugins, license keys, or extensions, build-outs, plugin development, or theme development, including building new major functionality on an existing site.

 Co-Managed Web Hosting

 3a.
 MountainWP’s co-managed web hosting service is only available to clients with an active WordPress Maintenance or Management plan.

 3c.
 MountainWP’s Cloudways account needs to be added as a Team Member with Support Access and Full Console Access for any server under co-management.
 Similarly, our DreamHost account needs to be granted privileges for full access, except for billing.

 3d.
 Customers are required to alert MountainWP of any known possibilities for traffic spikes so resource needs can be evaluated, e.g. a large marketing campaign or a TV appearance.

 4a.
 This service is provided alongside co-managed web hosting to maximize deliverability rates of any emails sent from your website, e.g., any welcome email, password reset emails, notifications, weekly digests, or receipts and invoices.